githubiscoolforeverything/imagehostdocs/docs/index.md

 Json Descriptions

-response: the page response\n
+response: the page response

-fullname: the full name of the image\n
+fullname: the full name of the image

-uploaded: the date/time the image was uploaded\n
+uploaded: the date/time the image was uploaded

 Note: the api is in the beta stage so not a lot is done yet